unicode-org/message-format-wg/exploration/exact-match-selector-options.md

 _What is this proposal trying to achieve?_

-We need to choose a name for the default "exact match" selector function.
+We need to choose a name for the selector function used when no other selector is specified.

 ## Background